jacoby149/greenstar-financial/README.md

 It then suggests a rebalancing of your assets based on your risk-return appetite.

-It then generates a multi page report for you to understand the recommendation.
+It then generates a <a href="/pdfs/examples/John Doe Report.pdf">multi page report</a> for you to understand the recommendation.